fastenhealth/policy/connect/privacy_policy.md

 By visiting the Site or using the Services, you agree to the practices described in this Privacy Policy.

+---

+## Summary Notice at Time of Consent

+Before you connect your health records through Fasten Connect, you will see a brief, easy-to-understand summary of how your data will be used, stored, and shared.
+This summary includes:

+- What information is collected
+- Who it will be shared with (if anyone)
+- How long it will be stored
+- Your rights to revoke or delete data

+You will be asked to consent to this information explicitly.
+You can view the full Privacy Policy at any time by following the provided link.

+---

 ## We Do Not Sell Your Personal Information

 We don’t sell your personal information, ever.
 That includes your name, contact details, and any health-related data.

 When you use Fasten Connect to link your health information with a third-party app, we only share the specific data you have agreed to share.
 This may include diagnostic, treatment, or billing information.
 That data is temporarily stored on secure Fasten Health servers to ensure reliable delivery of our services.
+This data is automatically deleted within 24 hours after successful transmission.

 If we work with trusted third-party vendors, such as cloud storage or analytics services, it is solely to help deliver and improve Fasten Connect.
 These vendors are not allowed to use your data for their own marketing or advertising.